huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 # The NOTIFY service

-This appendix discusses the issue of allowing NOTIFY to be sent in 0-RTT data.
+This appendix discusses why it is considered acceptable to send NOTIFY in 0-RTT data.

-Section {{session-resumption-and-0-rtt}} says "The 0-RTT mechanism SHOULD NOT be used to send DNS requests that are not "replayable" transactions", and suggests this is limited to OPCODE QUERY.
-It might also be viable to propose that NOTIFY should be permitted in 0-RTT data because although it technically changes the state of the receiving server, the effect of replaying NOTIFYs has negligible impact in practice.
+Section {{session-resumption-and-0-rtt}} says "The 0-RTT mechanism SHOULD NOT be used to send DNS requests that are not "replayable" transactions".
+This specification supports sending a NOTIFY in 0-RTT data because although a NOTIFY technically changes the state of the receiving server, the effect of replaying NOTIFYs has negligible impact in practice.

 NOTIFY messages prompt a secondary to either send an SOA query or an XFR request to the primary on the basis that a newer version of the zone is